Gravitational Wave Flux and Quadrupole Modes from Quasi-Circular Non-Spinning Compact Binaries to the Fourth Post-Newtonian Order: Results

 Using Eq.~\eqref{eq:rdot_omegadot} for the frequency chirp at the dominant order, it explicitly comes, replacing $\dM$ by $m$ at that order,

 where we recall that $\nu = \frac{m_1m_2}{m^2}$ is the symmetric mass ratio.
-In the following, the results are expressed for quasi-circular orbits in terms of the measurable GW frequency $\Omega$ through the PN parameter
+In the following, the results are expressed for quasi-circular orbits in terms of the measurable GW half-frequency $\Omega$ through the PN parameter

 Recalling also the definition~\eqref{eq:y_def} and posing $y_0 = (\frac{Gm\omega_0}{c^3})^{2/3}$ we thus have